RaffaelaCabriolu/MyDoc/jobs/slurm_parameter.rst

 --nodes=1                       Start a unparallized job on only one node --ntasks-per-node=1             For OpenMP, only one task is necessary --cpus-per-task=1               Just one CPU core will be used.
 --mem=<MB>                      Memory (RAM) for the job.
-Number followed by unit prefix, e.g. 16G
+Number followed by unit prefix, e.g. 10G
 =============================   ============================================================================================================================

-If you are unsure if your application can benefit from more cores try a higher number and observe the load of your job.
+If you are unsure if your application can benefit from more cores try a higher number of --cpus-per-task and observe the CPU load of your job.
 If it stays at approximately one there is no need to ask for more than one.

 OpenMP applications